mattszeto/next.js/nextjs-blog/posts/how-to-get-started-with-swift.md

 ### Udemy

-One of my favorite methods of learning new technologies is through videos.
+One of my favorite methods for learning new technologies is through videos.
 My first exposure to Swift was a course off of Udemy, a platform for online courses.

 The course I took was [**iOS 13 & Swift 5 - The Complete iOS App Development Bootcamp**](https://www.udemy.com/course/ios-13-app-development-bootcamp/) by Dr. Angela Yu

 ### raywenderlich.com

-Another very popular online resource was [raywenderlich's](https://www.raywenderlich.com/ios) compliation of videos for understand everything from the basics of Swift UI to real-world iOS applications.
+Another very popular online resource is [raywenderlich's](https://www.raywenderlich.com/ios) compliation of videos for understand everything from the basics of Swift UI to building real-world iOS applications.

-I have not spent that much time on this site, but I do know its a very popular option for people learning Swift.
+I have not spent that much time on this site, but I do know its a very popular option for people learning Swift and people trying to break into the iOS development field.

 ### Hacking with Swift

 The last resource and my most recent find is [Hacking with Swift](https://www.hackingwithswift.com/learn).
 They have a program called the 100-day challenge for SwiftUI and UIKit.
 I 100% recommend them.
 I do want to emphasis that the pace in the first 30 days of the challenge can be quite slow, but from there it takes off.

+I am currently in the process of completing the 100-day challenge and I will be sure to add updates when I do complete it.

 Hope this helps and happy hacking (-: